-In this case, the requirement is not true if the response does not hold at both points where the conditions holds.
-The red color of the last row (REQ) in Figure 4 indicates that the requirement does not hold.
-Version 2 already seems closer to the intended semantics of the initial requirement, however, there is a temporal sub-property that we have not expressed yet - it is hidden in the roll_hold_mode_engagement variable.
+The response is now expressed as an implication.
+The requirement is no longer true in the scenario of Figure 3, as indicated by the red color of the last row (REQ) in Figure 4.
+Version 2 already seems closer to the intended semantics of the initial requirement, however, there is a temporal subproperty that we have not expressed yet - it is hidden in the roll_hold_mode_engagement variable.
 In order to elicit the full meaning of the requirement, it is ideal to express explicitly all sub-properties through the FRETISH grammar.
 The roll_hold_mode_engagement variable captures the fact that there is a mode of operation, i.e., the roll_hold mode, and the scope of our requirement only applies to the intervals in which roll_hold mode is true.
-Additionally, the requirement must be relevant only to the points at which roll_hold becomes true (from false).
-Let us now try to unroll this subproperty in FRETISH as follows: [AP-003c-v3]: when in roll_hold mode Autopilot shall immediately satisfy (abs(roll_angle) > 30) \Rightarrow roll_hold_reference $= 30 \text{sign}(\text{roll_angle})$.
+The roll_hold_reference must be set to 30 degrees in the direction of the roll angle at the time of roll hold mode engagement, in other words, immediately upon entering the roll_hold mode.
+We unfold this subproperty within the FRETISH requirement as follows:

+Fig. 4: Simulating requirement [AP-003c-v2]

-Fig. 5: FRET semantics for requirement [AP-003c-v3].
+Fig. 5: FRET semantics for requirement [AP-003c-v3]